Dominik-Wesolowski/spkl-json-automation/README.md

 ### Disclaimer

-This repository contains automation only - no credentials, no connection strings, and no customer data.
+This repository contains automation only - no credentials, no connection strings.

 Open source, MIT License.